Presentation Definition and ID Token Mapping

 Updating Presentation Definition and ID Token Mapping

-You can modify and extend the default Presentation Definition and ID Token Mapping defined in the Login Configuration by adding more fields or setting specific conditions to the data requested by your application to the user’s Vault.
+You can modify and extend the default Presentation Definition and ID Token Mapping defined in the Login Configuration by adding more fields or setting specific conditions to the data requested by your application to the user’s Affinidi Vault.

 You can customise ID Token following the standards claims depending on the requirements of your application.
-Use this guide to learn more about defining top-level claims in the ID Token.

-Presentation Definition through PEX Query is a powerful tool that allows you to define your data requirements that must be satisfied by the user to be able to authenticate to your application.
+, and the Presentation Definition is modified to request additional info from the user’s Affinidi Vault.
+In that case, the automatic consent will reset, and the user needs to consent again to share their data on the website.Presentation Definition through PEX Query is a powerful tool that allows you to define your data requirements that must be satisfied by the user to be able to authenticate to your application.
 At the same time, ID Token Mapping allows you to extend the user claims without modifying the logic of your application.